 Links between these developments were identified and the related trade-offs discussed in the workshop.
-A draft assessment has been subsequently developed and is going through a review process and further elaboration.

 In the Sava Basin, the assessment exercise is contributing to further integration of water policy with other policies and further dialogue with the key sectoral stakeholders, as specific objectives in river basin management defined in the Strategy on Implementation of the Framework Agreement on the Sava River Basin.
 The process helps to broaden the stakeholder involvement in the framework of the International Sava River Basin Commission (ISRBC).